runloopai/public_benchmarks_example/README.md

 ## Notes
-- The script limits concurrent scenario runs to 50 to avoid overwhelming the API
+- The script limits concurrent scenario runs to 50
-- Results can be viewed at https://platform.runloop.pro/scenarios/{scenario_id}/runs/{run_id}